Business Driven Innovation

 In addition to our own research and development activities, we invested a single-digit million euro amount in High-Tech Gründerfonds (HTGF) III.
 This started on May 31, 2017 with a volume of 245 million euros in the first closing.

 For us, innovation also means developing new uses for existing products.
-Our partner Standard Lithium Ltd. has now completed a pilot facility for the extraction and processing of lithium salt at our site in El Dorado.
+The pilot plant constructed with our partner Standard Lithium Ltd. in El Dorado for the extraction and processing of lithium salt is being run in test mode, and the first product tests look promosing.
 Lithium salt is required on a large scale for lithium-ion batteries and is therefore a crucial raw material for the desired expansion of electric mobility.
 LANXESS operates three plants manufacturing bromine products in El Dorado.
 The bromine is obtained from the brine extracted at the site, which also contains lithium.
 Our partner Standard Lithium provides the technology for extracting the lithium.